Improved Factorized Neural Transducer Model For text-only Domain Adaptation: Experiments

-Our experiments encompass both in-domain and out-of-domain scenarios.
-The source domain data is drawn from GigaSpeech \cite{chen2021gigaspeech}, a multi-domain ASR corpus with transcribed speech.
-In this study, we employ the GigaSpeech-M subset, containing approximately 1,000 hours of speech data.
-For the text-only domain adaptation, we selected three target domains: EuroParl \cite{europarl}, TED-LIUM \cite{tedlium}, and a Medical dialogue dataset \cite{medical}.
-The EuroParl dataset is derived from European Parliament proceedings, the TED-LIUM corpus consists of English TED talks with transcriptions, and the Medical dataset primarily consists of doctor-patient conversations.
-Dataset statistics are provided in Table 1.

-For acoustic feature extraction, we extract 80-dimensional mel filterbank features with global-level cepstral mean and variance normalization.
-We build a 5,000 sentence pieces model \cite{kudo-richardson-2018-sentencepiece} using GigaSpeech-M training text.
+We build 80-dimensional mel filterbank features with global-level cepstral mean and variance normalization for acoustic feature extraction.
 Regarding the model structure, the encoder consists of 12 Conformer \cite{gulati2020conformer} layers.
 The inner size of the feed-forward layer is 2,048, and the attention dimension is 512 with 8 heads.
-To maintain a roughly equal number of parameters across the three models, we keep the encoder part consistent while modifying the decoder's structural parameters.
-Consequently, the final number of parameters for the three models remains around 106M.
-Our chosen hyperparameters include $\lambda_T=0.1$ and $\lambda_f=0.1$.
-The training and decoding procedures are implemented using the fairseq \cite{ott2019fairseq} framework.
-During adaptation, the factorized Transducer models are fine-tuned using the target domain's training text and then evaluated on the dev and test sets.
+To maintain a roughly equal number of parameters across three models, we keep the encoder part consistent while modifying the decoder's structural parameters, and the final number of parameters of the models remains around 106M.
+The hyperparameters are tuned for the best accuracy, and the final choices are $\lambda_T=0.1$ and $\lambda_f=0.1$.
+Our experiments are implemented using the fairseq \cite{ott2019fairseq} framework.
+During adaptation, factorized Transducer models are fine-tuned using the target domain's training text and then evaluated on the test sets.
+Our training utilizes fp32 precision and the Adam optimizer.
+All models are trained under the same training configuration.
+We apply a model averaging over 5 checkpoints during inference, and beam search with a beam size of 5 is used.